-All of our default Gas difussion layer panel sizes are either 20x20 or 40 x 40 cm.
+LINQCELL standard carbon panel sizes are either 20 x 20 cm or 40 x 40 cm.
 Sheet thicknesses range from as low as 0.18mm (7mil) to as thick as 2.9mm (114mil).
 Densities of the panels range from as low as 0.5 g/cc to 0.8 g/cc.
 They can be coated, inked or loaded as Anode or Cathode catalyst layers for Membrane electrode assemblies.

 All values are indicative and subject to tolerance

-A very common technique that is applied on GDLs is Wet proofing.
+A very common technique that is applied on Carbon GDLs is Wet proofing.
 Wet proofing the panels improves the water transport, increasing the total power generation.
 Additionally, wet proofing can stop GDLs from shedding carbon particles which helps with GDL handling.

 Gas diffusion layers structurally help the stack withstand the extension caused by the water absorbency.
 In addition to that, they aid with heat transfer, electrical surface conductivity, and the removal of excess water from the electrodes that is produced by redox reactions.